Manchester United 4-0 Norwich City

 Second Half ends, Manchester United 4, Norwich City 0.

-Attempt saved.
-Bradley Johnson (Norwich City) left footed shot from outside the box is saved in the bottom left corner.

 Attempt missed.
-Ashley Young (Manchester United) right footed shot from outside the box is high and wide to the right.
-Assisted by Luis Antonio Valencia.
+Javier Hernández (Manchester United) header from very close range is close, but misses to the right.

-Attempt missed.
-Wayne Rooney (Manchester United) right footed shot from outside the box is just a bit too high.

-Attempt missed.
-Phil Jones (Manchester United) left footed shot from the right side of the box misses to the left.
-Assisted by Juan Mata.
+Goal!
+Manchester United 4, Norwich City 0.
+Fabio (Manchester United) right footed shot from the centre of the box to the bottom left corner.
+Assisted by Wayne Rooney.

 Substitution

-Attempt blocked.
-Bradley Johnson (Norwich City) left footed shot from outside the box is blocked.
-Assisted by Johan Elmander.

-Attempt saved.
-Luis Antonio Valencia (Manchester United) right footed shot from outside the box is saved in the bottom left corner.
-Assisted by Juan Mata.
+Anthony Pilkington (Norwich City) wins a free kick in the attacking half.

 Attempt missed.
-Ashley Young (Manchester United) right footed shot from outside the box is close, but misses to the right.
-Assisted by Michael Carrick.
+Adnan Januzaj (Manchester United) left footed shot from outside the box misses to the left.

 Goal!

 Goal!
-Manchester United 4, Norwich City 0.
-Juan Mata (Manchester United) header from very close range to the bottom left corner.
-Assisted by Luis Antonio Valencia.
+Manchester United 3, Norwich City 0.
+Phil Jones (Manchester United) right footed shot from the centre of the box to the bottom right corner following a corner.

+Attempt blocked.
+Alexander Büttner (Manchester United) right footed shot from the left side of the box is blocked.

 Attempt missed.
-Luis Antonio Valencia (Manchester United) right footed shot from a difficult angle on the right is close, but misses to the left.
-Assisted by Patrice Evra with a cross.
+Javier Hernández (Manchester United) right footed shot from outside the box is too high.

+Ashley Young (Manchester United) wins a free kick in the defensive half.

 Substitution